vitalije/mini_leo/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here\'s how to set up mini\_leo for local development.
+Here's how to set up mini_leo for local development.

-1. Fork the mini\_leo repo on GitHub.
+1. Fork the mini_leo repo on GitHub.
 2. Clone your fork locally:

         $ git clone git@github.com:your_name_here/mini_leo.git